-Autumn Kujawa, Ph.D. is a clinical psychologist and Assistant Professor in the Department of Psychology and Human Development at Vanderbilt University.
-Her research integrates multiple methods, including event-related potentials, neuroimaging, and behavioral measures, to examine emotional processing styles involved in the development and treatment of mood and anxiety disorders in children and adolescents.
-Dr. Kujawa earned her Ph.D. from Stony Brook University and completed her clinical internship and postdoctoral research fellowship in the neuroscience of mental health at the University of Illinois at Chicago.
-Dr. Kujawa was recognized as a Rising Star by the Association for Psychological Science.
-When not teaching or in the lab, she enjoys hiking and exploring Nashville with her family.
+Autumn Kujawa, Ph.D. is an Associate Professor in the Department of Psychology and Human Development at Vanderbilt University and a licensed clinical psychologist.
+Her research integrates multiple methods, including psychophysiology, neuroimaging, and behavioral measures, to examine vulnerabilities for mood disorders across development and translate findings to develop more targeted and effective interventions.
+Dr. Kujawa earned her Ph.D. from Stony Brook University and completed a clinical internship and postdoctoral research fellowship in the neuroscience of mental health at the University of Illinois at Chicago.
+Dr. Kujawa was recognized as a Rising Star by the Association for Psychological Science, received an Early Career Award from the Society for Psychophysiological Research, and has been awarded research funding from the National Institute of Mental Health, Klingenstein Third Generation Foundation, American Psychological Foundation, and Brain and Behavior Research Foundation (NARSAD).
+Outside of clinical research and teaching, she enjoys hiking and camping with her family and dog.